A peer-to-peer support project for sharing your knowledge, experience, insights, skills and ideas, through time-based exchanges.

 – a resident who is actively interested in the direction of Dundee’s creative/cultural scene;

-– or simply interested in working within the Creative Industries.
+– or interested in knowing more about or working within the Creative Industries.

 Timebanking is an exchange model in which time is the currency.
 If you spend one hour of time helping someone else – for example, giving constructive feedback on an idea/project – you then earn one time credit in return.
-You can then spend your time credit on receiving an hour of someone else’s time – for example, learning a new skill, or asking questions to someone with a specific lived-experience.
+You can then spend your time credit on receiving an hour of someone else’s time – for example, learning a new skill, or asking for insights from someone with a specific lived-experience.

-Timebanking is not the same as volunteering.
-It is less formal – you are able to give and receive time doing things you enjoy, when you want to.
-It is a 2-way process of giving time and receiving time.
+Timebanking is not the same as volunteering, and is less formal.
+You’re able to give and receive time doing things you enjoy, when you want to.
+It is a two-way process of giving time and receiving time.

 This sharing economy model is creating value that can be shared with others – if you wish, you can donate your time credit to others!

-We acknowledge that the cost could be a barrier to joining the Amps Community, please do not hesitate to get in touch with us as we might be able to support your subscription, thanks to people choosing to pay it forward.
+We acknowledge that cost could be a barrier to joining the Amps Community; please do not hesitate to get in touch with us as we might be able to support your subscription, thanks to people choosing to pay it forward.

 “Sharing means creating the conditions to understand others, it is not a one-way street, it isn’t just giving something from my surplus to someone else, it is a relationship where somebody provides me with the opportunity to share with them.